go-leap/dev/go/gen/readme.md

 ```go
 func TrArray(numElems uint64, typeRef *TypeRef) *TypeRef
 ```
-TrSlice constructs a `TypeRef` referring to an array of the specified type.
+TrArray constructs a `TypeRef` referring to an array of the specified type.

 #### func  TrChan